Assessment under GST

 Section 61 – Scrutiny Assessment

-- If the explanation provided is satisfactory, the officer will inform about the same to the registered person and no further action will be taken in this regard.
+- If the explanation provided by the individual seems satisfactory, the officer shall inform about the same to the registered person, and no the officer shall take no further action in this regard.

-- If the explanation provided is not satisfactory or the registered person has failed to take corrective measures after accepting the discrepancies, the proper officer will initiate appropriate action like conducting audit of registered person, conducting special audit, inspect and search the place of business of registered person, or initiate demand and recovery provisions.
+- However, upon unsatisfactory explanation or the registered person failed to take corrective measures after accepting the discrepancies, the proper officer shall initiate appropriate action like conducting an audit of the registered person, conducting a special audit, inspect and search the place of business of the registered person, or initiate demand and recovery provisions.

 Section 62 – Failure to File GST Return – Best Judgement Assessment

-When a registered person fails to furnish the required returns, even after service of notice under Section 46 an assessment would be conduced by the GST Officer.
-In such cases, the GST officer would proceed to assess the tax liability of the taxpayer to the best of his judgement taking into account all the relevant material which is available or which he has gathered and issue an assessment order within a period of five years from the date for furnishing of the annual return for the financial year to which the tax not paid relates.
+When a registered person fails to furnish the required returns, even after service of notice under Section 46, an assessment would be conducted by the GST Officer.
+In such cases, the GST officer would proceed to assess the tax liability of the taxpayer to the best of his judgment taking into account all the relevant material which is available or which he has gathered and issue an assessment order within a period of five years from the date for furnishing of the annual return for the financial year to which the tax not paid relates.